 2.07 Services Interruption

 (a) Comwave may interrupt the Services to the Subscriber at any time for any duration of time, without any notice or liability, in order to install, inspect, repair, replace or to perform necessary maintenance on the telecommunications equipment, facilities or network, or for other technical reasons as may be required.
+Services outages may happen from time-to-time and Comwave will endeavor to restore Services as soon as possible but no later than thirty days for the same trouble ticket.
+Unless Comwave is unable to correct the service disruption within a reasonable time, Service outages and disruptions are not cause for termination of Services by the Subscriber without incurring early termination fees.

 (b) You may find the need to contact our Subscriber Service department.
 You agree to accept all costs associated with contacting our representatives.
 We do not accept collect calls.
 Comwave service is provided to the Subscriber on a best-efforts basis.
 The Subscriber acknowledges that Home Phone VoIP service requires high-speed Internet connectivity.
 Poor or lack of Internet connectivity, power failure, VoIP blocking, computer viruses and the like (Connectivity Issues) will cause service interruption and or failure of the service to function.
 It is the responsibility of the Subscriber to remedy these Connectivity Issues.